systemjs/systemjs/docs/architecture.md

 _Everything described up until this point relates to the native module loader specification.
 Now we can explain the design decisions in SystemJS itself._

-The core of SystemJS its [resolution algorithm](resolution-algorithm.md).
-Previously we noted that the module specifiers as resolved like URLs, so how can SystemJS have its own resolution algorithm on top of this existing URL resolution?
+The core of SystemJS is its [resolution algorithm](resolution-algorithm.md).
+Previously we noted that the module specifiers are resolved like URLs, so how can SystemJS have its own resolution algorithm on top of this existing URL resolution?

-The resolution algorithm can be considered an extension of URL resolution.
+The SystemJS resolution algorithm can be considered an extension of URL resolution.
 The module specification is designed to enable this.
 For example, the `<script type="module">` tag currently treats names without any URL syntax (`./x`, `/x`, `//x` and `https://x` can all be considered to use URL syntax), as special _plain names_.